If you’re reading this, you probably already understand the importance of website localization and how it can boost your global presence.

 #2.
 Use a CMS that can serve your global needs

 It’s important to check if your content management system can actually support all the languages you want to translate into.
-We’ve analyzed how well some popular CMSs integrate with translation here to help you out!
+We’ve analyzed how well some popular CMSs integrate with translation.

 Likewise, there’s no need to export and import the content or keep track of future updates, as you can simply sync your website translation project and translate only newly added content.

 #3.
 Create content that is easy to localize